IOA'S Drivers School

 The IOA's Driver School will take place on the Friday of the Huntington, IN race, at the race site.
 The course costs $50 and will start at 10 a.m.
-The classroom course last from 10:00 to 11:30 p.m. where afterwards participants will be able to drive the boat of their choice from 12 p.m. to 4 p.m.
+The classroom course last from 10:00 to 11:30 a.m. where afterwards participants will be able to drive the boat from 12 p.m. to 4 p.m.

 Participants will need to bring the following